signalogic/SigSRF_SDK/mediaTest_readme.md

 * Focusrite 2i2 USB audio unit (dual line and/or mic input, dual line out, sampling rates from 44.1 to 192 kHz, 24-bit sample width).
 Focusrite also makes quad I/O and other professional units with reasonable pricing

-* HP 33120A function generator for reference waveforms and calibration

 * Ubuntu 16.04 Linux, mediaTest v2.3, and recent versions of pktlib, voplib, diaglib, and aviolib

+Also shown is for test and demonstration purposes is an HP 33120A function generator for reference waveforms and calibration.

 ![Lab Audio Workstation](https://github.com/signalogic/SigSRF_SDK/blob/master/images/lab_audio_workstation_Dell_R230_Focusrite2i2_sm.jpg?raw=true "Lab audio workstation based on Dell R230 1U server and Focusrite 2i2 USB audio unit")